 Our second secret weapon was technology.
 We downloaded the official Pompeii app, which turned out to be a game-changer.
 The app features an audio guide tailored for both adults and children, which meant my husband and I could get the rich historical context while our daughter listened to captivating, child-friendly explanations.

 We ventured out into the vast, sun-drenched city.
 The heat was intense, and the mission was to find and “tick off” the items on my daughter’s list.
-She was fascinated by the plaster casts of the victims, though it was a bittersweet moment.
-She understood the apparent cause and was sad for them.
+She was totally fascinated by the plaster casts of the victims, which was a pretty bittersweet moment.
+She really understood what had happened to them and was so genuinely sad for them.

 Another highlight for her was the thermopolium, the ancient equivalent of an open-air bar.
 We found a few of these, and she spent time “serving” sand and dirt from the clay pots sunk into the bar, her imagination bringing the ancient ruins to life.